Illustration is a key element of the brand system.

 - It can change tone and speak directly to users depending on the job to be done and the user's emotional state.

 - It can evolve with Aragon as we grow, and as we iterate on our product and marketing messages.

 - Just like the written word, illustrations exist to tell stories and thoughtfully convey ideas - they should not be used as decoration or without consideration.

-The use of different skin tones help us illustrate human diversity and promote representation.
+Skin tones The use of different skin tones helps us illustrate human diversity and promote representation.

 It is important to make proper use of the illustrations in terms of color, proportions, shapes.
 Below are just some examples of illustration Do's and Don'ts.

 RESPECT THE COLOR CODE The color code is important when creating our illustrations, it is essential that the basic Aragon Gradient is part of some element within our illustration.

 ILLUSTRATION STYLE One of the most important rules that we should respect is the consistency within the style of illustration.
 We should never use another type of illustration or mix styles.